SCHEDULE OF EVENTS

 Concurrent Session A - Success and Failure: Lessons Learned from Recent Breaches and ISAC Success Stories, a Conversation

 Organizations are constantly battling the onslaught of threat actors attacking their information assets.
 It has become best practice to work on improving incident response processes on an ongoing basis.
 Once breached, however, each situation is different and no matter how well you are prepared, things never go as planned.
 Alexander Rau, Senior Manager with Mandiant, and Rob Labbé, Director of Information Security at Teck Resources, will jointly discuss some of the lessons learned from publicly disclosed breaches to highlight key insights in possible improvements to processes, procedures during an incident response as well as third party engagement.
 As the co-founder of the MM-ISAC (Mining and Metals Information Technology Information Sharing and Analysis Center), Rob Labbé will also share the advantages of being a member of an ISAC and the benefits of information sharing, training and staff development, working groups and collaboration that come from working with other organizations within your industry.

-Concurrent Session B - Actuarial Perspectives on Cyber Pricing/Reserving/Aggregation Management
+Concurrent Session B - Actuarial Perspectives on Cyber Pricing/Reserving/Aggregation Management, a Conversation

 Two Technologies: The Quantum and Blockchain Cyber Steam Trains - Swot Analysis